gabyang/t-smartcity/README.md

-# t-smartcity
+# UrbanPlan.ai

 ## Project Description

-**t-smartcity** is an intelligent application designed to empower urban planners by transforming raw data into actionable insights.
+**UrbanPlan.ai** is an intelligent application designed to empower urban planners by transforming raw data into actionable insights.
 By assuming the presence of an existing data pipeline, our solution streamlines data interaction and visualization to solve critical challenges in urban planning, such as data fragmentation, outdated plans, and lack of stakeholder engagement.

 ---